srini2021m/AquaBird/README.md

-<u> This game was created as a collaborative course-based effort in Fall 2023. </u>
+## This game was created as a collaborative course-based effort in Fall 2023.

 # How to play Aqua Bird